-Quantum outsourced tape drive manufacturing to a contract manufacturer, Jabil, during the third quarter of fiscal year 2003.
+Since the third quarter of fiscal year 2003, a number of our tape drive and tape automation products have been manufactured for us by Jabil or other contract manufactures.
 The Storage Systems business has increased its use of contract manufacturers for certain manufacturing functions during the same period.
 Under these arrangements, the contract manufacturer procures inventory to manufacture products based upon a forecast of customer demand provided by Quantum.
 Quantum is responsible for the financial impact on the contract manufacturer of any reduction or product mix shift in the forecast relative to materials that the contract manufacturer had already purchased under a prior forecast.
 Such a variance in forecasted demand could require a cash payment for finished goods in excess of current customer demand or for costs of excess or obsolete inventory.

-As of June 27, 2005 Quantum issued non-cancelable purchase orders for \$81.6 million to purchase finished goods from its contract manufacturers and had not incurred any significant liability for finished goods in excess of current customer demand or for the costs of excess or obsolete inventory.
+As of September 26, 2005 Quantum issued non-cancelable purchase orders for \$111.3 million to purchase finished goods from its contract manufacturers and had not incurred any significant liability for finished goods in excess of current customer demand or for the costs of excess or obsolete inventory.